Zucchini can be cooked in many exciting ways in many cultures. Our easy recipe for Italian sauteed zucchini is quick, healthy and delicious.

 Spread the zucchini out and move them around periodically, they’ll shrink a bit as water is released.

-When done to your liking (I like mine slightly firm not mushy), remove from heat
+Saute for about 10 to 15 minutes, or until done to your liking (I like mine slightly firm not mushy), remove from heat